Until repealed in December 2018, per the Criminal Code, R.S.C. 1985, c. C-46:

 is guilty of an offence punishable on summary conviction.

-As such, if you engage in witchcraft, sorcery, fortune telling, or other similar activities, you must actually perform such as it is unlawful only when someone "pretends".
-Note that this law is applicable 365 days a year without exception for Hallowe'en!
+As such, in the past, if you engaged in witchcraft, sorcery, fortune telling, or other similar activities, you were required to actually perform such witchcraft, sorcery, fortune telling, or other similar activities, whereas it was unlawful only to "pretends" to perform witchcraft, sorcery, fortune telling, and the like.
+Note that this law was applicable 365 days a year without exception, even without exception for Hallowe'en!

-As an offence punishable on summary conviction procedures, the maximum fine is $5,000 and/or six months imprisonment in the most tortuous of deathly dungeons!
+As an offence punishable on summary conviction procedures, the maximum fine was $5,000 and/or six months imprisonment - which leads to wondering if the six months imprisonment would be within tortuous of deathly dungeons!